-Candy corn is a sweet replicate of dried corn kernels.
+Candy corn is a sweet replica of dried corn kernels.
 It's considered a "mellow cream," a name for a type of candy made from corn syrup and sugar that has a marshmallow-like flavor.
 Although candy corn tastes rich, it's actually fat-free.

-Most people know the traditional candy corn with three stripes -- yellow at the bottom, orange at the center and white at the top -- but it also comes in a variety of other colors and flavors depending on the holiday:
+Most people know the traditional candy corn with three stripes – yellow at the bottom, orange at the center and white at the top – but it also comes in a variety of other colors and flavors depending on the holiday:

-- Brown, orange, and white Indian corn (the brown section is chocolate-flavored) for Thanksgiving
+- Brown, orange and white Indian corn (the brown section is chocolate-flavored) for Thanksgiving

-- Green, white and red Reindeer corn for Christmas
+- Green, white and red reindeer corn for Christmas

-- Pink, red and white Cupid corn for Valentine's Day
+- Pink, red and white cupid corn for Valentine's Day

-- Pastel-colored Bunny corn for Easter
+- Pastel-colored bunny corn for Easter

-Today, machines do most of the work.
-Manufacturers use the "corn starch molding process" to create the signature design.
+Today, machines do the work.
+Manufacturers use the "cornstarch molding process" to create the signature design.
 A machine fills a tray of little kernel-shaped holes with cornstarch, which holds the candy corn in shape.
 Each hole fills partway with sweet white syrup colored with artificial food coloring.
 Next comes the orange syrup, and finally, the yellow syrup.
 Then the mold cools and the mixture sits for about 24 hours until it hardens.
 A machine empties the trays, and the kernels fall into chutes.
 Any excess cornstarch shakes loose in a big sifter.
 Then the candy corn gets a glaze to make it shine, and workers package it for shipment to stores.